Black-crowned Night Heron

 Green Heron

-Smaller and more colorful with a rich chestnut neck and dark greenish back.
+Smaller and more slender with a chestnut-colored neck and dark greenish-blue plumage.

 Great Blue Heron